double16/fabric/patterns/create_persona/system.md

 - Keep everything at a "G" rated level.

+- Generate a professional resume and output in a separate header.

 # OUTPUT INSTRUCTIONS

 - Output only using valid Markdown.

-- Never, ever use bold or italic formatting in the Markdown (no asterisks).

-- Output each datum in a bulleted list.
+- Output each datum in a bulleted list, except for the resume.

-- Prefer nested bulleted lists.
+- Prefer nested bulleted lists, except for the resume.

 - Do not complain about anything, just do what you're told.